vgangal101/pytorch_distributed_practice/README.md

-A collection of basic examples to enhance understanding of pytorch distributed
+A collection of basic programs written to enhance understanding of pytorch distributed